 A semi-acoustic is basically just an electric guitar with a hollow or semi-hollow body.

 The pickups are usually humbuckers and are typical of an electric guitar.
 They lie under the strings on top of the soundboard.
 The tone controls are in a similar position to those on a solid-body electric guitar.
 The hollow body adds to the tone.

-Although it can be played unplugged it’s true qualities come out when it’s amplified.
+The true tonal qualities come out when it’s amplified.
 These guitars produce a very clean sound which is much favoured by jazz guitarists.
-A semi-acoustic is often known as a jazz guitar but it’s also popular with rockabilly and country guitarists such as Brian Seltzer of The Stray Cats.
+They’re also popular with rockabilly and country guitarists.
+Brian Seltzer of The Stray Cats is a good example.